wendyverdonk93/docs/content/getting-started/set-up-your-account/user-guide/site-id-api-key-secure-code.md

 2. Go to **Settings** > **Website settings**.

-3. Click on the relvant website to view the **Website details** page.
+3. Click on the relevant website to view the **Website details** page.